altaga/Spresense-Facemask-Detector/README.md

 # Solution:

-We created a system based on Sony's Spresense board which, thanks to its camera and the Edge Impulse framework, we are able to create a reliable and simple mask detection system for the entrance of a home.
+We created a system based on Sony's Spresense board which, thanks to its camera and the Edge Impulse framework, we are able to create a reliable and simple mask detection system.

 # Connection Diagram: